-Science has, at various times, been defined as a meta-language, the meta--in our optics--meaning presumably a higher hierarchical level by respect to current language in the process of hypercyclization.
+Science has been defined, at various times, as a meta-language, the meta-in our optics-meaning, presumably, a higher hierarchical level with respect to current language in the process of hypercyclization.
 This level, I suspect, basically reduces noise, by digitizing concepts against logical grids from which particular templates are extracted.
 In this view axioms and logic provide the grid for mathematics, the grid being made by the set of all possible logical structures compatible with the axioms.
-When messages can be kept highly free from errors, they can be very long, and consequently complex, without loosening their grip.
+When messages can be kept highly free of errors, they can be very long, and consequently complex, without loosening their grip.

-Because of the complex features a hypercycled language can master, and the control it has on man, society kept together and controlled by the next hierarchical structure we anthropomorphically define as culture, can be considered as the next step after metazoa, man having most of the features of the cell in (primitive) metazoa.
+Because of the complex features, a hypercycled language has the potential of mastery.
+Its control of man, the phenomenon of society kept together and controlled by the next hierarchical structure we anthropomorphically define as culture, can be considered the next step after metazoa, man having most of the features of the cell in (primitive) metazoa.

-Because metazoa, belonging to different species, can fight to kill, in this light it becomes clear that war is basically an expression of intercultural competition.
-When trying to explain why man is the only animal which kills inviduals of the same species, Lorentz reaches exactly the same conclusion [2].
+When observing that metazoa, which belongs to different species, can fight to kill, it becomes clear that war is basically an expression of intercultural competition.
+When trying to explain why man is the only animal that destroys individuals of the same species, Lorentz reaches exactly the same conclusion [2].

 If the game is the same, then the mathematics of genetics and ecology could be transplanted into the description of human affairs.
 Doing that has been an inexhaustible source of fun and amusement for me, and the core of my work at IIASA during the last seven years.
-I can show here a few examples, randomly chosen out of a vast portfolio.
-My godfather was Heraclitus who said: Πόλεμος πάντων μέν πατήρ ἐστι, πάντων δὲ βασιλεύς.
-In modern language: "Competition is the creator and the regulator".
+I can show a few examples here, randomly chosen out of a vast portfolio.
+My godfather was Heraclitus who said: Πόλεμοζ πάντων μὲν πατήρ ἐστι, πάντων δὲ βασιλεύζ.
+In modern language, "Competition is the creator and the regulator."
 The world can be perceived as an assembly of dynamically competing structures.
 Dominance is the final measure of quality.

-Fig. 1 shows the growth in time of a population of bacteria in a broth.
+Figure 1 demonstrates the growth in time of a population of bacteria in a broth.
 Just by changing the time scale we get the growth of the car population in a certain area.
 The points reported in the figure refer specifically to Italy.

-Fig. 2 describes the "colonization" of the brain of a child by language, taking the operational vocabulary as a proxy for the level of colonization.
+Figure 2 describes the "colonization" of the brain of a child by language, taking the operational vocabulary as a proxy for the level of colonization.

-Fig. 3 shows the "colonization" of the United States by paved roads, using their total length as a proxy.
+Figure 3 shows the "colonization" of the United States by paved roads, using their total length as a proxy.

-Fig. 4 shows that bacteria exhaust their broth from edible molecules, in the same way as chemists exhaust the external world of discoverable elements.
+Figure 4 shows that bacteria exhaust their broth from edible molecules in the same way as chemists exhaust the external world of discoverable elements.

-Fig. 5 shows that the same occurs if inventors explore the variegated world of all possible machines chasing for the more efficient ones.
+Figure 5 indicates that the same occurs if inventors explore the variegated world of all possible machines chasing the more efficient ones.

-Fig. 6 shows primary energy sources, and Fig. 7 particle accelerators, both competing for customers, i.e. colonizing a certain eco-niche called the market.
+Figure 6 shows primary energy sources, and Figure 7 shows particle accelerators, both competing for customers, i.e., colonizing a certain econiche called the market.